MonashDataFluency/r-intro-2/docs/data_frames.md

 ## Further reading

 We've covered the fundamentals of dplyr and data frames, but there is much more to learn.
 Notably, we haven't covered the use of the pipe `%>%` to chain `dplyr` verbs together.
 The ["R for Data Science" book](http://r4ds.had.co.nz/) is an excellent source to learn more.
-The Monash Bioinformatics Platform ["R more" course](https://monashbioinformaticsplatform.github.io/r-more/) also covers this.
+The Monash Data Fluency ["Programming and Tidy data analysis in R" course](https://monashdatafluency.github.io/r-progtidy/) also covers this.